bpardee/rumx/README.md

       end
     end

+Note that all Rumx::Bean public methods are prefixed with "bean_" to help avoid name collisions.

 You create a tree of beans under Rumx::Bean.root.
 For instance, you might create a tree for the bean above with the following commands:

     my_folder = Rumx::Beans::Folder.new